aws/aws-advanced-jdbc-wrapper/README.md

 The `aws-advanced-jdbc-wrapper` has a regular monthly release cadence.
 A new release will occur during the last week of each month.
 However, if there are no changes since the latest release, then a release will not occur.

 ## Aurora Engine Version Testing
-This driver is being tested against the following versions in the current test suite
+This `aws-advanced-jdbc-wrapper` is being tested against the following Community and Aurora database versions in our test suite:
 | Database          | Versions                                                                                                                                                                                                         |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MySQL             | 8.0.32                                                                                                                                                                                                           |